OpenAADL/fmu2aadl/examples/rosace/README.rst

 We adapted this example so that:

-* the Aircraft_Dynamic, Elevator and Engine components are modeled as a `Modelica` model in ``Modelica`` directory, and turned into a FMU using the JModelica toolset; a variant of these components are also proposed directly in C
+* the Aircraft_Dynamic, Elevator and Engine components are modeled as a `Modelica` model in ``Modelica`` directory, and turned into a FMU using the JModelica toolset.
+A variant of these components are also proposed directly in C for reference comparison,
 * all other components are implemented in C,
 * the controller is integrated to the environment in an `AADL` model